 However, a mortgage lender is not likely to use this approach if your earnings have changed dramatically from year to year.
 In these cases, they may take the most recent year, or the lowest, as an indication of your earning capacity.
 This may mean you can borrow a smaller sum than you would otherwise.

-Find out more: Applying for a mortgage - the ins and outs of making an application
+- Find out more: applying for a mortgage

 Getting a mortgage when you're paid a 'day rate'